 DC Motors Explained | White Paper

 Virtually every factory and shop has one thing in common.
 It doesn’t matter whether it’s the Brain Freeze Ice Cream Factory or Joe’s Garage.
 That one thing is a motor.
 Most of the time, you’ll find more than one in use.
 You’ll also find both AC and DC motors.
 But what is the difference?
 Is one better than the other?
-In this White Paper, “DC Motors Explained,” product manager Joe Kimbrell discusses DC motor characteristics, key differences between AC and DC motors as well as when to choose one over the other.
+In this White Paper, “DC Motors Explained,” product manager Joe Kimbrell discusses what is a DC motor, DC motor characteristics, key differences between AC and DC motors as well as when to choose one over the other.

 While there are different types of DC motors, including shunt, series, compound wound or stabilized shunt, permanent magnet, and brushless, the main difference revolves around how the electromagnetic fields are generated.
 And even though DC motors have been around for 100 years and have been used extensively in almost all industrial applications, AC motors and controls have made large inroads partially due to the low maintenance required with AC.